Updated: Nov 18, 2021

 I now know why I never understood the film as a kid—that’s because it was way ahead of its times.

 True, the plot revolves around Nisha and Prem’s romance and how their alliance faces a threat following the death of Nisha’s elder sister, Pooja, who’s also Prem’s sister-in-law.
-But the film is so much more than that.
+(Watch Pooja’s brutal death scene below.)

 There are so many metaphors and symbolisms hiding there in plain sight.
 Plus, there was some clever and smart filmmaking at play, and the execution married the writing very well (pun unintended).
 I don’t think my parents ever realised what was going on in it (though they were hooked because they sensed there was something special about the film that they couldn’t put a finger on).